 Blackberry Plants: How to Grow and Propagate

-Blackberries aren't only delicious, they are extremely healthy.
-They are packed full of antioxidants and fiber; they are one of the top super-foods.
-Blackberries are also expensive, yet so easy to grow.
+Blackberries aren't only delicious; they are also extremely healthy.
+They are packed full of antioxidants and fiber, and they're one of the top super-foods.
+Blackberries are expensive, yet so easy to grow.
 They are also a perennial plant, one that comes back year after year.
 It makes sense to grow your own.

 If you've decided to grow your own plants, I highly recommend buying a thornless variety.
 There's no sense in purchasing plants with thorns and worrying about getting poked each time you need to handle the plants or pick berries.
 Although you can find certain varieties of blackberry plants to grow in any U.S. zone, the thornless varieties are most hardy in zones 6–10.

 Sweetie pie plants are a great thornless variety.
-This is the type I've been growing for 4 years now.
+This is the type I've been growing for more than four years.
 I've not had trouble with any pests, fungus, or issues with the plants popping up too far from the bed they're in.
 Occasionally, a runner will pop up a foot or so away from where the berries are planted, but I just pull them up by their roots and plant them in, where I want them, with the others.

 If you live somewhere with moderate winters, you can plant your blackberries in late fall.
 Otherwise, you should wait until after the last frost in spring before planting.
 Blackberries like to be in full sun.
-It's alright to plant them where they will receive some shade so long as they receive 6-8 hours of direct sunlight per day.
+It's all right to plant them where they will receive some shade, as long as they receive 6 to 8 hours of direct sunlight per day.
 Otherwise, they will not produce fruit.

 When pruning blackberry plants with thorns, one should be extremely careful.
 The thorns are very strong and sharp.
 You definitely need a good pair of thick gloves for this.

 It's important to prune your blackberry canes.
-They can become a tangled, over-grown mess if you don't.
-You can prune in spring.
-A light trim to canes that are too long, to make them more manageable or to trim some of the lateral canes in order to control and keep your plants compact.
-In fall you can go ahead and cut those canes that produced berries to the ground so the plant can focus on its new shoots that will produce fruit for you the next year.
+They can become a tangled, overgrown mess if you don't.
+You can prune in spring: a light trim to canes that are too long to make them more manageable or a trim to some of the lateral canes in order to control and keep your plants compact.
+In fall, you can go ahead and cut those canes that produced berries to the ground so the plant can focus on its new shoots that will produce fruit for you the next year.

 Knowing when to harvest blackberries is easy.
 They will have turned from green, to red, to black.
 When they are a deep purple-hue to black color, you hold the berry between your thumb and finger and twist it.
 It should easily remove itself from its stem.
 Harvest time is usually between late spring and early fall.

-Blackberries are easily propagated so you can make many plants out of one.
+Blackberries are easily propagated, so you can make many plants out of one.
 You can propagate by tip rooting.
 Simply take the tip of one cane, pull it over to the ground and cover with soil.
-After 2 to 3 weeks it will develop its own root system and can be cut off the cane.
+After 2 to 3 weeks, it will develop its own root system and can be cut off the cane.
 My favorite way to get new blackberry plants is by rooting cuttings.
-You just need to cut 3-6 inch section long pieces of your blackberry canes and place in a pot of moist potting soil.
+You just need to cut some 3- to 6-inch pieces off your blackberry canes and place them in a pot of moist potting soil.
 Keep them in a bright shady place until roots develop.
-You can use rooting hormone if you have it, but its not necessary.
+You can use rooting hormone if you have it, but it's not necessary.

 Do you find blackberries tasty?